ben-ng/conflux/README.md

 ## Correctness

 Distributed systems are really difficult to prove and test, and Conflux is no exception.
-I am still working on formal proofs of correctness, but in the meantime here is an incomplete list of things that are being done to
+I am still working on formal proofs, but in the meantime here is an incomplete list of things that are being done in the name of correctness.

 * Conflux has integration tests with [full statement *and* branch coverage](https://coveralls.io/github/ben-ng/conflux?branch=master)
 * It is built on Gaggle, which has integration tests with [full statement coverage](https://coveralls.io/github/ben-ng/gaggle?branch=master)
-* My [distributed mutex](https://github.com/ben-ng/mutex-js) is built on Conflux and has [full statement coverage](https://coveralls.io/github/ben-ng/mutex-js?branch=master) and a [fuzz test](https://github.com/ben-ng/mutex-js/tree/master/fuzz) you can run yourself
+* My [distributed mutex](https://github.com/ben-ng/mutex-js) is built on Conflux and has [full statement and branch coverage](https://coveralls.io/github/ben-ng/mutex-js?branch=master) and a [fuzz test](https://github.com/ben-ng/mutex-js/tree/master/fuzz) you can run yourself

 ## License